 Master Data Labels and Formatting

 Colors significantly impact readability.
-Choose a color palette that's visually appealing and accessible.
+But choose a color palette that's visually appealing and accessible.
 Avoid using too many similar colors, as this can make it difficult to distinguish segments.
 Excel offers preset color schemes, but you can also customize individual slice colors by clicking on the slice, then right-clicking and selecting "Format Data Point" to adjust the fill color.

 Add Context and Interactivity